What to Expect in Critical-Care Nursing: ICU Travel Nurses

 Critical-care nursing, or intensive-care-unit (ICU) nursing, is a specialty that requires focus and stamina.
 ICU nurses need a solid foundation of experience to actively monitor and treat acutely ill patients with life-threatening conditions.
 And because of their specialized skills, ICU travel nurses are in high demand with health care employers across the country.

 ICU Nurses Provide Total Patient Care

-In many other nursing specialties, minor patient care such as taking vitals, turning, bathing or moving patients would be delegated to a patient care techician.
+In many other nursing specialties, minor patient care such as taking vitals, turning, bathing, or moving patients would be delegated to a patient care technician.
 ICU nurses, however, usually provide their patients with total care.

 "Our patients can be physiologically unforgiving," explained Shirley Sherman, RN, MN, BC-RN, CCRN, clinical nurse director of critical care at Virginia Mason Medical Center in Seattle, Wash.
 "Critical-care nurses have to provide all of a patient's care because it doesn’t take much for them to be in trouble quickly.
 Critical care nurses need to be highly aware of everything that is going on.”

 “When I worked on the floor,” Sherman continued, “I would take blood pressure and measure urine outputs and provide any other care the patients needed because that would help me know how they were responding."

 Fewer Patients but More Responsibilities

 Because ICU patients require such constant attention, critical-care nurses are typically only caring for one or two patients at a time.
 Sherman notes that caring for just two patients is enough to occupy your mind and your time for an entire shift.